RUGSoftEng/2018-Evidencio/README.md

     ./install.sh

-You will also need to run it every time there is a new database migration available.
+You may need to run some of the commands in the installation script if there's a new migration or dependency.

 To enable the task scheduler, add the following cron entry: